James-Fleming12/EvidentialHDC/docs/robust_iterations.md

    plain DGLSS++: if dir_retention rose toward ~1 (shift erased) or corr_tightness collapsed, the normalization removed exactly the structure the oracle needs.
-2. **Is the fog oracle drop real or a zero-shot artifact?** fog zs rose (0.068 -> 0.132) while oracle fell — a rising zero-shot with a falling oracle means the re-estimation from CORRUPTED labeled points got worse, not that the features got worse.
+2. **Is the fog oracle drop real or a zero-shot artifact?** fog zs rose (0.068 -> 0.132) while oracle fell, a rising zero-shot with a falling oracle means the re-estimation from CORRUPTED labeled points got worse, not that the features got worse.
 Compare the oracle-vs-zero-shot GAP: if the gap narrowed because zero-shot rose, the ceiling is actually fine and the drop is in the re-estimation operator;